1. Goals for this week

 Copy all of the characters from the original string from

-into the new string, and be sure to add a'\0'
+tok_starttotok_endinto the new string, and be sure to add a'\0'at the end.

 The result should be that the